dtsehl/monster_shop_final/README.md

 Then I am taken to '/merchant/discounts/new' where I see a form for a new bulk discount When I fill out the form with a new discount's:
 - name
-- amount
-- item quantity (if applicable)
+- min item quantity
-- item value (if applicable)
+- percent off
 When I click submit
 I see a flash message saying that a new bulk discount is created And I am returned to the discount index page where I see the new discount listed.